opdavies/oliverdavies.uk-old-sculpin/source/_posts/2019-04-29-testing-tailwindcss-plugins-with-jest.md

 ## Running tests locally

+Now that we have tests, we need to be able to run them.

-With jest included as a dependency, we can update the `test` script within `package.json` to execute it rather than returning a stub message.
+With Jest included as a dependency, we can update the `test` script within `package.json` to execute it rather than returning a stub message.

 ```diff
 - "test": "echo \"Error: no test specified\" && exit 1"
 + "test": "jest"
 ```

-This means that as well as running the `jest` command to run the tests, we can also run `npm test` or `yarn test`.
+This means that as well as running the `jest` command directly to run the tests, we can also run `npm test` or `yarn test`.

 After running the tests, Jest will display a summary of the results: